NewsBlogResourcesContact

 Transparency:

-The 2025 Speech Rules will include a Penalty Appendix which explains the type of penalties that can be applied to certain rule violations and examples of each.
+The 2025 Speech content now includes a Penalty Addendum which lists the type of penalties that can be applied to certain rule violations, along with examples of each.
+Find these in the Compliance FAQs.

 Clarification: